bacalhau-project/bacalhau/docs/docs/setting-up/other-specifications/engines/docker.md

 ```

 In this example, the task will be executed inside an Ubuntu 20.04 Docker container.
 The entrypoint is overridden to execute a bash shell that runs an echo command.
 An environment variable MY_ENV_VAR is set with the value myvalue, and the working directory inside the container is set to /app.

+## Notes

+- Currently, only images published to public registries are supported.
+Make sure your image is available in one of them, for example DockerHub or ghcr.
+Private images can be retrieved from docker hub by [specifying your credentials](../../running-node/quick-start-docker.md#authenticate-with-docker-hub).
+- Make sure that the architecture of your image matches the architecture of the nodes in your cluster.
+Also consider the possibility of using [multi-platform](https://docs.docker.com/build/building/multi-platform/) images.